A Dataset of State-Censored Tweets: Caveats

 We collected our dataset from an extensive dataset which consists of a 1\% random sample of all tweets.
 Due to the nature of random sampling, we assume the latter dataset to be unbiased.
 However, some tweets in the random sample are retweets of other tweets.
-The inclusion of tweets that are retweeted makes the dataset biased towards popular tweets and users which are more likely to be retweeted.
-Biased datasets can impact studies which report who or what content is more likely to be censored or which countries censor more often.
+The inclusion of tweets that are retweeted makes the dataset biased towards popular tweets and users who are more likely to be retweeted.
+Biased datasets can impact studies that report who or what content is more likely to be censored or which countries censor more often.
 To overcome this issue, we also include an unbiased subset of the original dataset.
-This dataset is collected by mining the Twitter Stream Grab without collecting the retweets.
+This dataset is collected by mining the Twitter Stream Grab without collecting the retweets and the tweets they are retweeting.
 The dataset consists of 39,913 tweets.
 It is stored in \texttt{tweets\_debiased.csv}.